DCGM/semant-summarization/README.md

-# SemANTSum
+# Textjuicer - SemANTSum
 This is a repository for summarization built as a part of the SemANT project.
+Textjuicer includes semantsum python package and REST API server both contained in this repository.
+Further, several language models finetuned for summarization are available from Huggingface.
+The models are compatible with Transformers library and Ollama.

 ## Configuration
 The package is built in a way that makes every model fully loadable from a configuration file.
 The configuration file is a YAML file that contains all the necessary information to load the model.